maddiex/Road_Condition_App/README.md

 # Road Conditions App

 MEAN Stack Application for showing road conditions collected by embedded sensors on cars.
 Road conditions are stored to MongoDB using REST Api.
-This repository is solely
+This repository is solely for web application of this project and doesn't contain code for embedded sensors.

 Based on [starter application](https://github.com/scotch-io/starter-node-angular) made by scotch.io.